Evolution of entanglement entropy at SU($N$) deconfined quantum critical points

-Similar complications also occur in many more recent DQCP models, such as the fermionic models realizing sequences of transitions from a Dirac semimetal (DSM) through a quantum spin Hall (QSH) insulator to a superconductor (SC)~\cite{liuSuperconductivity2019,liuFermion2023}, from a DSM through a VBS to an antiferromagnet (AFM)~\cite{liaoDiracI2022,liaoTeaching2023}, or from a symmetric DSM through an AFM semimetal to a gapped insulator or superconductor~\cite{liuMetallic2022}.
-Although the fermionic models enjoy some advantages over the $J$-$Q$~model, e.g., the absence of symmetry-allowed quadruple monopoles and the associated second length scale that corresponds to the breaking of the assumed U(1)~symmetry down to $\mathbb{Z}_4$, incompatible critical exponents persist and the accumulating numerical results are also pointing towards the absence of a unitary conformal field theory (CFT) of these DQCPs~\cite{liuSuperconductivity2019,wangDoping2021,wangPhases2021,liaoDiracI2022,liuFermion2023,liaoTeaching2023,liuMetallic2022}.
+Similar complications also occur in many more recent DQCP models, such as the fermionic models realizing sequences of transitions from a Dirac semimetal (DSM) through a quantum spin Hall (QSH) insulator to a superconductor (SC)~\cite{liuSuperconductivity2019,liuFermion2023}, or from a DSM through a VBS to an antiferromagnet (AFM)~\cite{liaoDiracI2022,liaoTeaching2023}.
+Although the fermionic models have several advantages over the $J$-$Q$~model, e.g., the absence of symmetry-allowed quadruple monopoles and the associated second length scale that corresponds to the breaking of the assumed U(1)~symmetry down to $\mathbb{Z}_4$, incompatible critical exponents persist, and the accumulating numerical results also point towards the absence of a conformal field theory (CFT) of these DQCPs~\cite{liuSuperconductivity2019,wangDoping2021,wangPhases2021,liaoDiracI2022,liuFermion2023,liaoTeaching2023,liuMetallic2022}.

-Overall, after two decades of efforts, the lattice realizations of the DQCP in its original sense of beyond Landau-Ginzburg-Wilson and yet still critical, with emergent continuous symmetry and fractionalized excitations, are still in ``The Enigma of Arrival,'' and the mystery of their failure of arrival is yet to be explained.
-In fact, the drift in exponents, their conflicts with conformal bootstrap bounds, and the seemingly weakly-first-order behavior appear to be a universal phenomenon of the quantum transition between SU(2) and U(1) or $\mathbb{Z}_4$ breaking phases, pointing towards a common origin.

-A possible mechanism that could reconcile the conflicting observations on the DQCP scenario is based on an underlying complex CFT, which is a non-unitary theory at a complex-valued renormalization group~(RG) fixed point (FP)~\cite{kaplanConformality2009, gorbenkoWalkingI2018}.
-Under certain circumstances, such a FP can control the RG flow of a real and unitary physical theory by slowing it down, inducing a large correlation length and pseudocritical walking behavior, see Fig.~\ref{fig:fig1}(c,d).
-This would be compatible with the observation of a weakly-first-order transition, a large but finite correlation length, seemingly drifting exponents, and it would not be bound by constraints from conformal bootstrap or duality conjectures.